eead-csic-compbio/AlloSHP/README.md

     # time used (s): 107 memory used (Mb): 658.1

 The resulting multiple sequence alignment (MSA) has as many lines per sample as references, which are handled as subgenomes.
-The first 200 positions of the MSA derived from the sample data looks as follows:
+The first 200 positions of the MSA derived from the sample data look as follows:

     >Bdis_ABR2_Bdis
     NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNTCNNNNANNCNNNNNNNNNNNNNNNCNTNNNNTNNNNNNNNNNNNNGNTNNNNNTNNGGCNNNNNNNNNNNNNNGANANCC